Sonderkommando Rote Kapelle: The Great Game

 On 25 December 1942, Trepper was informed that he would be running a funkspiel that was known as "Eiffel".
 When Trepper wrote his memoir, "Le grand jeu" (The Great Game), he attached such great importance to the funkspiel as a successful operation that he considered it his greatest victory.
 Trepper wrote that he succeeded in turning the worst of situations in his favour by convincing the Germans that only a meeting with a PCF contact could convince Soviet intelligence that he was free.
-He warned Soviet intelligence of the arrests in Paris and convinced them to seriously participate in the funkspiel, so as both poison the funkspiel communications in a way that was beneficial to the Soviets and at the same time expose German plans.
+He warned Soviet intelligence of the arrests in Paris and convinced them to seriously participate in the funkspiel, so as to both poison the funkspiel communications in a way that was beneficial to the Soviets and at the same time expose German plans.
 However, this was complete fabrication.
 Trepper claimed he managed to contact Soviet intelligence which was correct, but the claim that he received a response on the 23 February is false.
 (Note: This date is confirmed to be false in Firsov, Klehr, Haynes "Secret Cables of the Comintern 1933-1943".)
 The 23 February date which was both detailed by VE Tarrant in "The Red Orchestra" and Gilles Perraults "The Red Orchestra" was in fact the beginning of May, when Moussier is handed the message.
 This meant that Trepper had been imprisoned for more 4 months, while in contact with the PCF without them knowing he was captured, while it was being investigated and hunted by the Sonderkommando.